Xahau/xahaud/external/quickjs-provider/README.md

 checks any supplied provider WASM against the projected size and SHA-256.

 The provider binary is not vendored in this integration slice.
-Tests inject the exact built artifact; the production artifact registry will embed or fetch the same sealed bundle before the JSHooks amendment can be enabled.
+Tests inject the exact built artifact.
+Configure needs python3 to project these lock files.
+A daemon whose embed is empty will not start.

 For a local producer-to-consumer build, point Xahau straight at the emitted bundle instead of copying it: